Big Red Tomatoes

 Red Mamba

-IMPORTANT NOTE!: Please remember to water sparingly or moderately when your tomatoes start to ripen.
-Otherwise you'll have a waterlogged, mushy, cracked tomato!
+Hi Folks!
+Please remember to water sparingly or moderately when your tomatoes start to ripen.
+Otherwise you'll have a waterlogged, flavorless, mushy, cracked tomato!
 This goes for ALL of your heirlooms!

 Chosen by my friend Gary Ibsen to honor Anthony Bourdain, here is our premier presentation for 2020.